tetratelabs/istio-vault-ext-certs/README.md

  - [Automate Istio CA rotation in production at scale](https://tetrate.io/blog/automate-istio-ca-rotation-in-production-at-scale)

-The code accompanying this blog post can be found at:
+The code accompanying this blog post can be found at the following repository:
 > https://github.com/tetratelabs/istio-vault-ext-certs

 </br>